The Aruba Travel Guide + A Recommended 7 Day Itinerary

 A Recommended 7 Day Aruba Travel Itinerary

-Because Aruba is such a small island, and because you’re on vacation, this one week Aruba itinerary should be less structured than what you’re used to finding.
-Instead, find some recommendations on how you may want to arrange your days, taking into account how much sightseeing you may want to do compared to lounging in the sun, your budget, and interests.
+Because Aruba is such a small island, and because you’re on vacation, this 7 Day Aruba itinerary should be less structured than what you’re used to finding.
+Instead, when you plan on going to Aruba, find some recommendations on how you may want to arrange your days, taking into account how much sightseeing you may want to do compared to lounging in the sun, your budget, and interests.

 Day 1 and 2 – Flamingo Beach

-If you plan on going to Flamingo Beach, reserve a night at one of the Renaissance Hotels, either the first or last night of your stay.
-Since admission costs $125 per person, the cost of a room is often equivalent to the price of admission for a couple.
+If you plan on going to Flamingo Beach, reserve a night at one of the Renaissance Hotels – one of the best all inclusive resorts in Aruba, either the first or last night of your stay.
+Since admission with the Renaissance Island Day Pass, costs $125 per person, the cost of a room at Renaissance Hotel Aruba is often equivalent to the price of the Renaissance Island Day Pass, for a couple.
 You’ll be guaranteed admission to the beach and have access to the beach both the day you check-in and the day you check out.
 If you choose to stay at one of the Renaissance Hotels, use this time in Oranjestad to also: